Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

   caption=""
 %}

-This now tells us a little more, which may come in useful later; for now I'll wrap up this section by visiting this web page and seeing what we're dealing with.
+This now tells us a little more, which may come in useful later.

 # Finding Vulnerabilities